Rethinking Financial Behaviour

 Summary

-However, this overlooks factors like caring duties, employment breaks, or income limitations.
-Even when people act as expected, market shifts can hinder long-term planning.
+Pension policy in the UK and US is designed on the assumption that people make informed financial decisions, consistently invest in pensions and manage diverse portfolios.
+Deviating from this is often deemed irresponsible and irrational.
+However, this assumption overlooks uncontrollable factors like caring duties, employment breaks or income limitations.
+Even when individuals act as expected, unpredictable market shifts can hinder long-term planning.

 Book Details